CS207-G5/cs207-FinalProject/README.md

 **Tests should be written as these are being completed**:
-* Update the parser (just change Arrhenius to ModifiedArrhenius and do the new three-body stuff)
+* Update the parser (just change Arrhenius to ModifiedArrhenius and do the new three-body stuff) - Thomas
-* New reaction rates method which will include computation of [M]
+* New reaction rates method which will include computation of [M] - Yujiao
-* Compute the Lindemann form which should be a function: should take a falloff reaction method as an optional parameter
+* Compute the Lindemann form which should be a function: should take a falloff reaction method as an optional parameter - Brianna
-* Compute one such falloff reaction: Troe falloff function
+* Compute one such falloff reaction: Troe falloff function - Brianna
 * Examples directory so that we can both present it for the final and also allow the user to reproduce an example
-* Documentation
+* Documentation - Zhai